telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. Check the IP address of the machine where Fiddler Everywhere is running.
 To obtain the IP address, for example, **ipconfig** on Windows or **ifconfig** on Linux, you can use the built-in OS tools or the Fiddler Everywhere popup status on the bottom-right part of the client.
 For demonstration purposes, let's assume that the local IP of the Fiddler Everywhere machine is 192.168.0.101.

 1. Proceed with the iOS configuration.
-Note that [real iOS devices](#configure-the-ios-device) have different configuration than [iOS emulators](#configure-the-ios-emulator).
+Note that [real iOS devices](#configure-the-ios-device) have different configuration than [iOS simulators](#configure-the-ios-simulator).

 ## Configure the iOS Device

 To configure real iOS devices to work alongside a Fiddler Everywhere host, refer to the following steps.
-For more information on working with iOS emulators, refer to the section about [configuring iOS emulators](#configure-the-ios-emulator).
-Both real iOS devices and iOS emulators have to be on the same network and be discoverable.
+For more information on working with iOS simulators, refer to the section about [configuring iOS simulators](#configure-the-ios-simulator).
+Both real iOS devices and iOS simulators have to be on the same network and be discoverable.

 1. On your iOS device, go to **Settings** > **WiFi**.